-The emphasis throughout is on individual tuition and, with participants able to work at their own pace, the course is suitable for beginners and more experienced artists alike.
+The emphasis throughout is on individual tuition.
+Participants are able to work at their own pace so the course is suitable for beginners and more experienced artists alike.

 Included in the programme is a tutored visit to Kew’s remarkable collections of botanical illustration in the Herbarium and the Shirley Sherwood Gallery of Botanical Art.